-Keys to Seahawks-Rams game: Pressuring Jared Goff, containing Todd Gurley and playing well on special teams
+What the Seahawks have to do to beat the Los Angeles Rams in their pivotal NFC West showdown

 Los Angeles quarterback Jared Goff had three turnovers against Seattle — two interceptions and a fumble.
-A key was constant pressure by a Seattle defensive front that played one of its better games with both Michael Bennett and Frank Clark getting sacks.
+A key was constant pressure by a Seattle defensive front that played one of its better games.
+Can they do it again?

-Getting after Goff
+Get after Goff

 Seattle won the first game in Los Angeles largely due to forcing five turnovers, including Earl Thomas’ chop of Todd Gurley at the goal line that forced a fumble and touchback and at the moment remains the Seahawks’ biggest play of the year.
 The Rams haven’t had more than two turnovers in any other game this season.
 Los Angeles quarterback Jared Goff had three turnovers against Seattle — two interceptions and a fumble.
 That is the only time all season he has thrown two picks.
 He has just four interceptions in his other 12 games.